vcdep/vcdep_setup/README.md

-# Continuous Delivery Pipeline (CDEP)
+# Visual Continuous Delivery Pipeline (CDEP) Setup

 ## Overview
-CDEP is designed to give instructors the ability to quickly and easily setup an automated continous delivery system that they can use in a Software Engineering course to teach continuous delivery concepts.
+VCDEP is designed to give instructors the ability to quickly and easily setup an automated continous delivery system that they can use in a Software Engineering course and engages students visually to teach continuous delivery concepts.

-CDEP offers orchestration of both PHP and Java projects through the continuous integration tool Jenkins.
-The main features of CDEP are the
+VCDEP offers orchestration of both PHP and Java projects through the continuous integration tool Jenkins.
+The main features of VCDEP are the
 following:

 <ul>